Continue on Probation letter

 Deadline

-Spring 2024 Continue on Probation letters are due TBA (more information forthcoming in late Spring 2024).
+Fall 2024 Continue on Probation letters are due December 30, 2024

 If you are uncertain of your grades by this date, we recommend submitting your COP letter just in case.
 If you are Subject to Dismissal, your letter will be reviewed as part of the Dismissal Review process (see our Academic Probation page for more information).
 If you clear academic probation and return to good academic standing, your letter will not need to be reviewed.